Vladimir Vladimirov (politician): Education

 In 1992, he started secondary school in the city of Budennovsk.
-There is a training and production plant specializing in “3-grade cook-culinary specialist”.
+There is a training and production plant specializing in "3-grade cook-culinary specialist".

 In 1997, at the Ufa State Petroleum Technical University, he earned a degree in Chemical Technology of Natural Energy Carriers and Carbon Materials.

 In 2006, at the Tyumen State Oil and Gas University, he earned a degree in Development and Operation of Oil and Gas Fields.

+Vladimirov by education is a 3rd class Cook and engineer.

 Labor activity

+In 1990–1996 he was appointed to the position of a worker at the «Stavrolen» plant in the Stavropol territory.
+He quit in 1996 due to the closure of the plant.

-In parallel with his studies at the university, he worked at Stavrolen as a simple worker until 1996, when the plant was closed.
-During his education, Vladimirov also worked as a salesman, a loader, and renovated apartments.
+Later he worked salesman, a loader, and renovated apartments.

 Since 1997, he was head of the oil treatment and pumping unit at the Vatyeganneft oil and gas production department of the Kogalymneftegaz enterprise, which is part of LUKOIL-Western Siberia LLC in the Khanty-Mansi Autonomous Okrug.

 He worked at the Kogalymneftegaz production facilities until 2005.

 From 2001 to 2002, he was head of the oil preparation and pumping department at Druzhbaneft NGDU.

 In 2002, he was Deputy Chief Engineer for Oil Treatment and Pumping - Head of Oil Treatment Department at NGDU Povkhneft.

 From 2002 to 2005, he was deputy head of the oil treatment department, deputy chief engineer for oil treatment - head of a department at the Kogalymneftegaz enterprise.

 From 2005 to 2007, he was Director of Marketing and Strategy, then General Director of Geoilbent LLC.

 From 2007 to 2009 he was Director of the Technical Department, then was promoted to Deputy General Director - Chief Engineer of OJSC Verkhnechonskneftegaz.

 From 2009 to 2010, he held executive positions at the Muravlenkovskneft Branch of OJSC Gazpromneft-Noyabrskneftegaz.

-In March 2010, Vladirmirov was elected to the Legislative Assembly of the Yamalo-Nenets Autonomous Okrug.
+In March 2010, Vladirmirov was elected deputy to the Legislative Assembly of the Yamalo-Nenets Autonomous Okrug.

 In April 2010, the Governor of the Yamal-Nenets Autonomous Okrug, Dmitry Kobylkin, appointed Vladimirov to the post of the first deputy governor of the Yamal-Nenets Autonomous Okrug.

 Its scope included issues of economic development, the use of natural resources, the work of the fuel and energy complex.

 In 2010 he joined the United Russia party.